-- Mix together dry ingredients in a large bowl from flour - baking soda.
-Add butter and mix using pastry cutter, a knife or your hands, until mixture resembles coarse meal.
+- Mix together dry ingredients in a large bowl including flour, sugar, salt, baking powder, and baking soda.
+Add butter and use a pastry cutter, a knife, or your hands to mix until the mixture resembles a coarse meal.
 Add buttermilk and mix until just combined.
 Fold in strawberries and basil.

 - Lightly dust flour onto work surface.
 Divide dough in half.
-Working with one batch at a time, shape dough into 3/4 inch thick circle.
+Working with one batch at a time, shape dough into a ¾ inch thick circle.
 Cut into 8 wedges.
-Lay on baking sheet lined with parchment paper.
+Lay on a baking sheet lined with parchment paper.
 Repeat with other dough.

-- Brush tops of scones with buttermilk and sprinkle with brown sugar.
+- Brush tops of scones with buttermilk and sprinkle with corase sugar.
 Bake for 15-20 minutes or until golden brown.
 Serve warm.